Salvia fruticosa: Description

 Greek sage grows 0.6 m high and wide, with the flower stalks rising 0.3 m or more above the foliage.
 The entire plant is covered with hairs, with numerous leaves of various sizes growing in clusters, giving it a silvery and bushy appearance.
-The flowers are pinkish-lavender, about 1.3 cm long, growing in whorls along the inflorescence, and held in a small oxblood-red five-pointed hairy calyx.
-In its native environment it grows as part of the Maquis shrubland and several other open plant communities, but populations composed entirely of Salvia fruticosa are not uncommon.
+The flowers are pinkish-lavender, about 1.3 cm long, growing in whorls along the inflorescence and held in a small oxblood-red five-pointed hairy calyx.